cruxlang/crux/design/ffi.md

-Sneak is intended to be a practical, productive browser language.
+Crux is intended to be a practical, productive browser language.
 As such, a clean FFI is an important feature of its design.

 ## Primitives

-Sneak primitive data maps to JS data types relatively directly.
+Crux primitive data maps to JS data types relatively directly.

-The Sneak data types `Number`, `Boolean`, and `String` all directly map to the equivalent JS data types.
+The Crux data types `Number`, `Boolean`, and `String` all directly map to the equivalent JS data types.

-Sneak's `Unit` type is always represented at runtime with `undefined` (where the generated code produces any value at all)
+Crux's `Unit` type is always represented at runtime with `undefined` (where the generated code produces any value at all)

-Sneak functions also map directly to JS functions at the moment. (this may conceivably change when certain language features are introduced)
+Crux functions also map directly to JS functions at the moment. (this may conceivably change when certain language features are introduced)

-Sneak records map directly to JS objects.
+Crux records map directly to JS objects.
 Property names are carried through as-written by the programmer.

 ## Enumerations